matiasdelbel/android-zygote-multi-modules/README.md

 ## Set Up
 - Find and replace all the TODO in the project.
 They are related to the package id of the main module.
-- To add a new feature on the project, run the `module-creator.jar`.
-Below there is an explanation about how to use it.

 ## Continue Integration
 This project has configured [Circle CI](https://circleci.com/) as its continuous integration server.